shayangerami/Customer-Analysis/README.md

 # Customer-Analysis
-Analyzing datas about customers and sales
+Analyzing data related to customers and sales

 ## Overview